Augustoni/wiki-score/README.md

 ### How is an article selected ?

-Let's imagine you are interested in the article "Wikipedia culture".
+Let's imagine you are interested in "Wikipedia culture".
 The code will go through all the articles of the wikipedia "free search" making a first selection.
 To specify this corpus, a word of interest should be added, for example "Wikipedia".
 Within the free search articles, this will only select the articles containing the keyword in their title or one of their subtitles.
 The final list is making the corpus.